LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Removing a node from the list

-To remove a node from the list we need to access the list by the head node, then we traverse until we reach the key we are looking for.
+To remove a node from the list, we need to access the list using the head node.
+Then, we traverse the list until we find the key we are looking for.
-When we find it, we free that node and make the previous one point to the node that came after the deleted one.
+When we find the key, we free that node and make the previous node point to the node that comes after the deleted one.
-In case the target node is the head node, we just delete the head and assign the next node as the new head.
+If the target node is the head node, we simply delete the head and assign the next node as the new head.
-In our implementation, we will return a boolean to signal if the process succeeded or not.
+In our implementation, we will return a boolean value to indicate whether the process succeeded or not.

 ```c
 // we accept a pointer to a pointer to the head node